-There were no material transfers between Level 1 and Level 2 in the period.
+Transfers from Level 1 to Level 2 mainly reflect the reclassification of own debt issued following reassessment of the application of levelling criteria to these balances.
 Transfers between levels of the fair value hierarchy are deemed to occur at the end of the reporting period.